zxyang/cordova-plugin-clientcertificate/README.md

 ### Android keychain

-Similar to [`johannes-staehlin/cordova-client-cert-authentication`](https://github.com/johannes-staehlin/cordova-client-cert-authentication), as documented in: [`johannes-staehlin/cordova-client-cert-authentication`](https://github.com/johannes-staehlin/cordova-client-cert-authentication)

 This plugin adds certificate-based authentication (SSO) to your cordova application.
-There is no extra coding or android  knowledge required when using this plugin.
-It does not contain any JavaScript part since it just waits until the SSLSocket asks the client for a certificate and then shows the default client-cert pop-up you would also get when visiting your web page using the android chrome browser.
+There is no extra coding or Android platform knowledge required when using this plugin on Android.
+It does not contain any JavaScript part since it just waits until the SSLSocket asks the client for a certificate and then shows the default client-cert pop-up you would also get when visiting your web page using the Android Chrome browser.

 (Not supported by the JavaScript API)